 The Royal Commission found that protections for reporters of child sexual abuse varied throughout Australian jurisdictions and a lack of reporter protections can act as a barrier to reporting.
-To remove this barrier and comply with the Royal Commission's recommendations, additional protections for reporters have been inserted into the Care Act.
+To remove this barrier and comply with the Royal Commission's recommendations, additional

-A new section, Section 29, has been inserted into the Care Act providing specific protections to reporters who make reports to institutions engaged in child related work.
+A new section, Section 29, has been inserted into the Care Act providing specific protections to reporters who make reports to institutions engaged in child-related work.
 These reporters are protected from liability for defamation and civil and criminal liability.
-The section also provides that the report does not constitute a breach of professional etiquette or ethics or amount to unprofessional conduct.
+The section also provides that the report does not constitute a breach of professional etiquette or ethics or amount to unprofessional conduct4.

-All reporters are now protected against retribution for making, or proposing to make, a report.
+All reporters are now protected against retribution for making, or proposing to make, a report5.